Open one of the provided overviews of online medicine retailer.

 SENMC rule is replaced by IDMC and SENDC rule is replaced by IDDC in Iris version 5.
 IDMC is a new rule and it cannot be handled by MMDS.
 We also deleted all obsolete codes in the unicausal tables.
 Therefore the TABA and TABB would not work in the right way and it is not possible to produce MMDS tables for these technical reasons.

 In addition, the ICD-10 updates for 2016 involve some algorithm changes which are implemented in MUSE, but not in MMDS.
-So the new tables and the new rules for selection of the underlying cause will be not applied in MMDS.
+So the new tables and the new rules for selection of the underlying cause will not be applied in MMDS.

 Please find more information about the unicausal rules at the Iris Reference Guide.